Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

+- Brown is responsible for attempting 10.5% of his team's field goal attempts this season with 9.3 per game.

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's attempts from beyond the arc.
+- He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

+- The Suns concede 111.6 points per game, sixth-ranked in the league.

-- Defensively, the Suns are sixth in the NBA, allowing 111.6 points per game.
+- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.

-- The Suns concede 42.9 rebounds per contest, ranking 11th in the NBA.
+- The Suns concede 23.4 assists per game, third-ranked in the NBA.

-- Allowing 23.4 assists per contest, the Suns are the third-ranked squad in the league.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

-- Looking at 3-pointers, the Suns have given up 11.4 makes per contest, third in the NBA.

 Bruce Brown vs. the Suns